All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Femme

-is a term that describes queer women with a pronounced femininity.
+is a term that describes queer women with pronounced femininity.
 Unlike Butch, Femme may emphasize their femininity through clothing, makeup, and mannerisms.
 In relationships, they typically adopt roles associated with traditional femininity, but this does not mean they are weak or dependent.

 🔹 Cultural context: Femme women sometimes face stereotypes that they are not taken seriously in the queer community, as their femininity may appear "heteronormative."
 However, they challenge societal notions of how lesbians look and act.

-What is a Dyke?
+And what is Dyke?

 jakayla-toney-oveZZ4O_6_Y-unsplash.jpg